forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 '''This flight was given a "diplomatic clearing" from both France and Switzerland so it could pick up Russian diplomatic staff who were representing the county at the Council of Europe in Strasbourg, France, the French Ministry for Europe and Foreign Affairs told BZ.'''

 > Considering the incompatibility of human rights and war, the presidential airplane on the mission of human rights was/is some hope for peace.
->> The heads of states should be should be ambassadors to human rights.
+>> Heads of states should be equivalent to ambassadors for human rights.
 All government members should be ambassadors to human rights. *Everyone should be an ambassador to human rights.*

-##### Putin on Negotiations
-* *Peace negotiations between Russia, Ukraine to get more difficult with time: Putin* <https://www.globaltimes.cn/page/202207/1270059.shtml>

 <!--